Questions about admissions?

 Domestic and International Students residing in the United States that are admitted into our PhD program are invited to a graduate student recruitment event that takes place in late February and early March.

 Review the UCSB Graduate Division admissions process, requirements, and deadlines.
+We strongly urge prospective applicants to review the admissions page in detail, including all of the FAQs.

 Financial Support and Fellowships